gregorwolf/SAP-NPM-API-collection/apis/sbf/README.md

 - `SBF_UAA_TIMEOUT` - timeout in milliseconds for requests to XSUAA, default is 20 seconds.
 - `SBF_UAA_RETRY_TIMEOUT` - maximum allocated time (in milliseconds) to connect to XSUAA, including retries.
 Defaults to 30 seconds (30000 ms).
 - `SBF_UAA_RETRY_MAX_NUMBER` - maximum connection attempts to XSUAA.
 Allowed values: 0-5 (0 = no retries).
 Defaults to 3.
+- `DISABLE_UAA_GRANT_TYPE_CLIENT_X509` — when set to true, disables the deprecated client_x509 grant type and forces the use of client_credentials with X.509 certificates.
+This allows applications to proactively migrate away from client_x509 regardless of any remaining deprecated configuration.
+Default: false.
+This flag will be removed once the client_x509 grant type is officially deprecated.
 - `SBF_SECURE_OUTGOING_CONNECTIONS` - if set to false `false`, unencrypted outgoing connections will be allowed, see [Secure outgoing connections](#secure-outgoing-connections)
 - `SBF_SECURE_INCOMING_CONNECTIONS` - if set to true `true`, a [secured connection](#mtls-authentication) is established and the custom hook [verifyClientCertificate](#verifyclientcertificateparams-callback) is called .
 For the automatic verification of the Service Manager certificate, you also have to configure the `SBF_SERVICE_MANAGER_CERTIFICATE_SUBJECT` environment variable.
 - `SBF_SERVICE_MANAGER_CERTIFICATE_SUBJECT` - the Service Manager client certificate's subject.
 This variable has to be configured so that the Service Manager [client certificate](#out-of-the-box-mtls) is verified.
 Also, set `SBF_SECURE_INCOMING_CONNECTIONS` to true.
 You can retrieve the Service Manager certificate's subject at `https://service-manager.cfapps.<landscape domain>/v1/info` from the `service_manager_certificate_subject` field.
 The URL changes depending on your landscape domains.
 For example, https://service-manager.cfapps.eu10.hana.ondemand.com/v1/info.